Quick Answer

 What is a Credit Score

-Knowing your credit score and how it is calculated is important for financial success.
-Financial institutions utilize your credit score as a critical measure to assess your eligibility for loan and credit card approval.
-Scores are generated by companies such as FICO and VantageScore using data compiled by the three major credit bureaus — Equifax, Experian, and TransUnion.
+Knowing your credit score and how it is calculated matters for financial success.
+Financial institutions treat it as a critical measure when assessing eligibility for loan and credit card approval.
+Scores are generated by companies such as FICO and VantageScore using data compiled by the three major credit bureaus, Equifax, Experian, and TransUnion.
 A good credit score can also help you get better interest rates and loan terms.

-To uphold a positive credit rating, it is imperative to submit payments promptly, refrain from utilizing credit cards to their maximum limit, and possess a diversified credit portfolio.
+To maintain a positive credit rating, pay on time, keep credit card balances well below their limits, and hold a mix of credit types.
 Lenders such as Chase and SoFi routinely review your FICO Score or VantageScore when evaluating applications for personal loans, auto loans, and mortgages.
-Individuals with poor credit scores can take proactive measures to improve their credit standing, including but not limited to paying off outstanding debts and contesting inaccuracies on their credit reports.
+People with poor credit scores can take concrete steps to improve their standing, including paying off outstanding debts and disputing inaccuracies on their credit reports.

-Your credit score significantly impacts your ability to get approved for financial products such as credit cards and loans.
-Additionally, it affects the annual percentage rate (APR) and terms offered to you.
-A higher credit score results in lower interest rates and better loan terms, while a lower credit score can lead to higher APRs and less favourable loan terms.
+A higher credit score results in lower interest rates and better loan terms, while a lower credit score leads to higher APRs and less favorable conditions.
 The Consumer Financial Protection Bureau (CFPB) notes that even a 50-point difference in your credit score can meaningfully alter the interest rate a lender offers you.
+The gap between a good and a poor score is not just cosmetic, on a 30-year mortgage, it can translate to tens of thousands of dollars in additional interest paid over the life of the loan.

 To understand how a credit score works, follow these key steps:

-3. The lender receives your score: Once it’s calculated, your score is shared with the lender to help them evaluate your creditworthiness and determine loan terms and interest rates.
+3. The lender receives your score: Once calculated, your score is shared with the lender to help them evaluate creditworthiness and determine loan terms and interest rates.

-4. Your credit score can change: Your credit score can fluctuate based on your payment activity, credit utilization, and other factors.
-Being aware of your credit score can help you improve it over time.
+4. Your credit score can change: Scores fluctuate based on payment activity, credit utilization, and other factors.
+Tracking your score over time gives you an early signal when something is wrong.

 Credit Score Ranges at a Glance